 On 13 March 2018, we submitted an initial Self-Evaluation Report to AACSB.
 In this report we evaluated our current position on each of AACSB's 15 standards.
 Based on our strategy, we formulated concrete plans towards fulfilling the standards for accreditation and for continuous improvement when we meet the standards.
-The report was reviewed and accepted by the AACSB Initial Accreditation Committee on 25 april 2018.
-We currently work on the first update to the initial Self-Evaluation Report.
+The report was reviewed and accepted by the AACSB Initial Accreditation Committee on 25 April 2018

 On 4 March 2016, AACSB International’s Initial Accreditation Committee granted eligibility to the Özyeğin University Business School to start the AACSB accreditation process.

 During the year 2015, to qualify for starting the accreditation process, the Özyeğin University Business School prepared an extensive eligibility report.
 This reports states the School's and University’s values and activities on ethics, collegiality, and corporate social responsibility.
 It also contains an outline of the desired scope of the accreditation, extensive information on organizational structure, resources and processes, and background information on the university and the education system in Turkey.
 Upon the eligibility acceptance, we welcomed Professor Sarah Vaughan, Associate Dean of Accreditations at ICN Business School, University of Lorraine (Nancy, France), as our mentor in the accreditation process.